 Refund and repayment requirements do not apply to students who withdraw from some classes, but continue to be enrolled in other classes.
-These policies apply when a student fails to register for the period of enrollment for which he or she was charged or when he or she withdraws, drops out, takes an unapproved leave of absence, fails to return from an approved leave of absence, is expelled, or otherwise fails to complete the period of enrollment for which he or she was charged.
+These policies apply when a student fails to register for the period of enrollment for which they were charged or when they withdraw, drop out, take an unapproved leave of absence, fail to return from an approved leave of absence, are expelled, or otherwise fail to complete the period of enrollment for which they were charged.